hectorscout/slack-alfred/README.md

 To initialize the tables from the project root

-- `cat init.ql | heroku pg:psql postgresql-something-00000 --app slack-alfred-something-unique`
+- `cat init.sql | heroku pg:psql postgresql-something-00000 --app slack-alfred-something-unique`

 Theoretically you can test it locally with
 `heroku local web`